-These models are manufactured with 12" or 16" I-Beam steel frame construction with molded wrap for maximum storage capabilities.
+Models with slide outs have 12" I-Beam steel frame construction while models without slide outs have tube steel frame construction.
 These frames are manufactured at the Newmar production facility.
 Doing this ensures the control of quality that Newmar insists upon.

-Skid bars are installed on all models as a standard feature.
+The travel trailers have safety chains installed as standard equipment.
+These are to be used at all times when towing the vehicle.
+Skid bars are installed on travel trailers and fifth wheels as a standard feature.
 These will help prevent accidental damage when encountering dips or steep inclines.